 Why You Need a ClickUp Alternative

-Also, setting up ClickUp might be expensive for your team since it offers per month/per user plans.
+Also, setting up ClickUp might be expensive for a huge team since it offers “per user per month” plans.
 For example, if your team is crowded, using the business plan, which is $19 per user/per month, might cost you a lot.

 Top ClickUp Alternatives

-We compiled 8 ClickUp alternatives for you.
-Choose the one that can work best for your business & start using it!
+We compiled 10 ClickUp alternatives that will work great when creating project schedules, thanks to their powerful features.
+Choose the one that can work best for your business & start using it right away!